-- We meet together and engage in Q&A about what happened during the past week's Customer Discovery - Teams split into separate groups - All teams present what they learned during the week and receive instructor comments and critiques - Group instructors facilitate a domain specific discussion on one of the 9 business model canvas building blocks to help teams prepare for the next week's Customer Discovery (see diagram below, taken from Business Model Generation).
+- We meet together and engage in Q&A about what happened during the past week's Customer Discovery - Teams split into separate groups - All teams present what they learned during the week and receive instructor comments and questions - Group instructors facilitate a domain specific discussion on one of the 9 Business Model Canvas building blocks to help teams prepare for the next week's Customer Discovery (see diagram below, taken from Business Model Generation).

-Note: The work you will be presenting will be based on the online lesson you watched the prior week.
+Note: Nominally the work you will be presenting will be based on the online lesson you watched the prior week.
 The online lesson you watched before class and the in-class discussion will cover the upcoming week's business model topic to prepare you for the discovery tasks for the following week.

-For example, when you participate in Class 4, you will be presenting your work on Customer Segments (BMC-2), you are expected to have watched the online lessons about Distribution Channels (BMC-3).
-The discussion (which will occur after the team updates that were focused on Customer Segments), will address Distribution Channels.
+For example, when you participate in Class 4, you will be presenting your learnings over the past week on Customer Segments (BMC-2).
+You are expected to also have watched the online lessons about Customer Relationships (BMC-4).
+The group discussion (which will occur after the team updates that were focused on Customer Segments), will address Customer Relationships.

 Each week you present your updated version of your entire business model canvas, but your customer discovery should focus especially on the topic discussed in the prior week's class.
 Your update will primarily focus on the results of, and insights gained from, Customer Discovery.
+However, as noted earlier, if you haven't developed strong Value Propositions (VPs) linked to specific Customer Segments (CSes), you should still keep up with the online lessons but focus your customer activities primarily on validating a VP and CS even if they syllabus has moved on to another part of the canvas.